moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 **Dispatcher:**

 - The kernel dispatcher determines the appropriate system call handler based on the system call number.
-This involves looking up the system call number in a system call table.
+This involves looking up the system call number in the system call table.

 **Argument Validation:**

 - The kernel validates the arguments passed by the user space program to ensure they are valid and within acceptable ranges.
-This step is crucial for security and stability.

 **System Call Handler Execution:**

 - The kernel executes the corresponding system call handler.
 This handler is a function within the kernel that performs the actual work associated with the system call.

 **Kernel Space Processing:**

 - Inside the system call handler, the kernel has access to privileged operations and system resources.
 The handler performs the necessary actions, such as interacting with hardware, managing memory, or accessing filesystems.

 **Return to User Space:**